ccshiro/ssi/README.md

 #### Python3

 https://www.python.org/downloads/
-Chose a version and click download, get the MSI installer appropriate for your architecture.
+Choose a version and click download, get the MSI installer appropriate for your architecture.
 In the customize Python part make sure you enable 'Add python.exe to Path'.